Best Way To ScrOG Weed for a Successful Growth

 Even so, there are periods when you should avoid weaving and tucking your plants.
 For instance, you should avoid tucking your plants too early.
 It is very tempting to rush and tuck the plants.
 However, they can only grow well when they are above the screen.
 If you start training early, your plants will require extra work.
 You may eventually run out of space in your room.

-How to scrog weed
+How to ScrOG Weed

 Though scrog setups look complex, the technique requires little attention.
 Even with limited growing experience, you can use the technique and produce great results.
 Just ensure that you follow the below guideline, and you will achieve great results.